- What is the Institutional Review Board (IRB)?

 c.
 Full ‐ Studies that do not meet criteria for Exempt or Expedited Review and are usually greater than minimal risk are reviewed by the Full Board.
 Examples are studies that involve vulnerable populations or questions of a sensitive nature.

 Research projects that involve human participants and meet the criteria for exempt review.
-See the decision tree for guidance.
+See the decision tree [PDF] for guidance.
 Examples of studies in this category are anonymous questionnaires or surveys that do not involve a sensitive topics, research being conducted in educational settings involving normal curriculum, and research on archival data.
 Work meeting the Exempt critieria needs to be approved by the IRB.
 The following criteria for exemption set forth in Federal regulations (45 CFR 46).

 a.Research conducted in established or commonly accepted educational settings, involving normal educational practices, such as (i) research on regular and special educational instructional strategies, or (ii) research on the effectiveness of or the comparison among instructional techniques, curricula, or classroom management methods.